GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README_devsite.md

 ## Using Pub/Sub

 Requests to your service are triggered by messages published to a Pub/Sub topic.
-For more information, see [Creating a trigger](/eventarc/docs/creating-triggers.md).
+For more information, see [All trigger targets](/eventarc/docs/targets.md).

 ### Custom applications